DKingAlpha/ControllerGamer/README.md

 Aiming at providing a platform where players dynamically mapping any controller to any games!
 We provide an all-in-one interface, and you need to provide the idea.

 Update: Pre-Release version is avaliable.
-Take a peek!
+[Take a look](https://github.com/DKingCN/ControllerGamer/releases)

+News: Update will be postponed till enough attention to this project is received.

+Known Bugs: Serious memory leakage.
+Inconsistent interface parameters.

 ## Concept:
 By using techniques including `Runtime Compiling` and `Reflection`, this project makes it possible and easy for "advanced user" to "program" in a mapping profile.